mwgribben/abc-of-chairmanship/2_preparation.markdown

 ### Preparing the agenda

 In the case of branch or committee meetings, the agenda is usually prepared by the secretary and submitted to the chair for their approval.
 If there is a difference of opinion between the chair and the secretary as to whether any particular item should be put to a meeting, or on any other point concerning the agenda, it is the secretary's duty to refer the matter to the committee or the body under whose auspices the meeting is taking place.
-It is then their job to decide the point.
+It is then that committee's job to decide the point.
 Failing this, the full meeting must decide whether the item is to be included in the agenda or not.

 ### Familiarisation with the issues